UCLComputerScience/COMP0016_2020_21_Team14/docs/index.md

 Elevator Pitch (15/01): Presentation of the main technical features of the project.

 ### Week 5 (14/12/2020 - 20/12/2020)
+Decision to use <i>React Native</i> for the development of the iOS application.
+The Progressive Web Application (PWA) was rejected because the resulting application would not have a native feel and would feel as if a web-browser is being used to access it.
+<i>Swift</i> was rejected due to its steep learning curve, which could result in a poorly developed application in the limited time
+available.
+Overall, <i>React Native</i> appears to be the best choice for this project, providing a middle ground in terms of difficulty, code efficiency and user-centered design.

 ### Week 4 (07/12/2020 - 13/12/2020)
+Discussion of possible implementations and appropriate tools/technologies to be used for the completion of the project.
+Concerning the iOS application, an investigation will follow to determine the best route among a Progressive Web Application (PWA), <i>Swift</i>
+and <i>React Native</i>.

 ### Week 3 (30/11/2020 - 06/12/2020)
+Research on existing solutions for the proposed project. _Snapp Dance_ was suggested by the clients to act as a guide for the iOS application, in terms of functionality and user interface.
+Discussion of key differences between existing and proposed solution.

 ### Week 2 (23/11/2020 - 29/11/2020)
 Meeting with clients to discuss the project in depth and confirm their requirements.
 Confirmation of a MoSCoW requirement list with